 How do I get my stuff back?

 First, is it really your stuff?
-If it was yours before your relationship, then you may have a right to get it back, depending on how it was used during the relationship.
+If it was yours before your relationship, then you may have a right to get it back, depending on how or if it was used or treated during the relationship.

-If you got the item during the relationship, then you need to negotiate with your ex-partner about this return.
+If you got the item during the relationship, then you may need to negotiate with your ex-partner about it being gioven to you.
 If you were married, you are entitled to half of its value.
 This does not mean they have to give you the item, just half of what it is worth.

 How much will it cost me?

-When it comes to divorce or separation, what to do with your shared property becomes an issue.
-This is why Meredith Bateman Law Office handles real estate and mortgages as part of our practice.
+When it comes to divorce or separation, what to do with your shared property often becomes an issue.
+This is why Meredith Bateman Law Office handles real estate and mortgages as part of our practice as well.
+Give us a call and see how we can help you with our family and divorce law expertise for Moncton and Riverview.